franciscorichter/deepCausal/README.md

-# **Non-Linear Structural Equation Modeling (SEM) Package**
+# deepCausal: Non-Linear Structural Equation Modeling with Causal Dantzig

-## **Short Description**

-This package extends traditional Structural Equation Models (SEMs) to accommodate non-linear relationships among variables in multivariate data.
-While SEMs are a powerful tool for modeling complex dependencies between observed and latent variables, they are typically limited to linear interactions.
-This package addresses this limitation by introducing non-linear operators into the SEM framework, enabling more accurate modeling of real-world systems where non-linearity is prevalent.
+deepCausal is an R package designed to extend traditional Structural Equation Models (SEMs) by incorporating neural networks to model non-linear relationships among variables.
+While conventional SEMs are limited to linear interactions, deepCausal leverages the flexibility of neural networks, combined with Causal Dantzig methodology, to enhance causal inference and prediction accuracy in complex systems.

-## **Mathematical Theory**

-Structural Equation Models (SEMs) are a fundamental tool for representing the relationships among multiple variables, particularly in cases where both observed and latent variables are involved.
-Traditional SEMs assume linear relationships, which may not always capture the true dynamics of the underlying system.
-This package introduces a non-linear extension to SEMs, allowing for more flexible and realistic modeling of complex systems.

 ### **Key Concepts**

 - **Endogenous Variables**: A vector **X** representing the endogenous variables, each potentially influenced by others in the system.
 - **Non-Linear Operator**: The operator **B(X)** represents non-linear transformations applied to **X**.
 This could include polynomials, trigonometric functions, or other non-linear forms.
-- **Error Terms**: A vector **ε** of error terms, typically assumed to follow a normal distribution with a mean of zero and a given variance.
+- **Causal Dantzig**: A methodology that combines the Mean Squared Error (MSE) with a causal discrepancy term to improve causal inference and prediction accuracy across different environments.

 The structural equation governing the system is: